 Cairngorms National Park, Scotland

-Most hostels on this list want English speakers but at House of Mark you only need to know a little of the language as they will teach you the rest.
+International students who are not fluent in English have been accepted by House of Mark but, despite our previous claims to contrary, a basic level of English is needed to socialise with guests and other volunteers.
 They have used Twitter to put out a request for seasonal workers, to who they provide free food and accommodation.
 Successful candidates will be offered one to three months’ work.
 Elsewhere in the park, the Lazy Duck invites can do people to help out at their small hostel from mid-April to October.

 A brief sentence on the website of Royal Mile Backpackers says to go and stay with them and often there are opportunities to work in exchange for free accommodation.